top of page

 Very comprehensive course for new SF Bay Skippers or new boat owners.
 For those with years of self-taught sailing, we recommend challenging ASA 101, then start your professional training with part or all of the ASA 103 course.
 It fills in holes in skills and knowledge common to miss when learning on your own, from friends, or by racing.

-COB options, sail trim, jibing arc, docking techniques, anchoring ...
-Holder of an ASA-103 certification is qualified to sail up to 31' boats in semi-protected waters, accepted world-wide.
+Holder of an ASA-103 certification is qualified to sail up to 30' boats in semi-protected waters, accepted world-wide.
 For San Francisco Bay sailing, ASA 103 allows sailing in SF Bay's semi-protected micro climate close to our base.
 This area includes up to, but not beyond South/East of the Bay Bridge!
+Crossing under bridges has proved a challenge for many with increased wind, traffic and colder by 15 degrees.
+Can act as first mate on First Sunday Practice Sails, as crew for 104 certified sailors... to get a feel for full Bay Sailing.

 As you begin your ASA 103, now is the time to begin preparing your own 'sea bag' of sailing gear.
 Start the collection by acquiring real sailing gloves, a waterproof top layer (aka weather-proof or foul weather gear) and pants or bibs are great, but waterproof sailing boots/shoes are recommended for the top of your list.
-These help to keep you dry when sailing year round!
-Look for your personal flotation.
+Sailing in the central Bay in summer is when most likely to get wet from wind blown spray.
+Foulies do help to keep you dry when sailing year round!
+Try our variety of personal flotation.
+Find what works best for you and get your own.
 Suggest an inflatable lifevest, preferably with a harness built in, best kind does not use metal near the heart.
 Also a 6' tether.
 Best kind of tether are made with a built-in bungie.
-For brands or links, contact the office.
 Dress for this class according to the weather reports - might need a tech shirt to wick perspiration away from the skin, or a warm underlayer.
-Can view current or by the month predictions with links from our website front page.
+Can view current or by the month predictions with links from our website front page using Accuweather monthly predictions.

 After graduation: